nkh/ftl/resources/.config/ftl/README.md

 ## Installation

-clone ftl, put it in the PATH, install the dependencies *TODO: package dependencies* and run.
+clone ftl, put it in the PATH, link resource/.config/ftl in ~/.config, install the dependencies *TODO: package dependencies*.

-README.md: this file, is also the inline help
+README.md: this file, is the inline help

 Some optional files:

 ftl.eb: example of how to add extra binding.
-It contains an incremental search example. ftl.et: example of how to tag files with their git status
+It contains, among other, an incremental search example. ftl.et: example of how to tag files with their git status

 see resources/ for your ftlrc setup and some filter examples